ggloor/q2-aldex2/tutorial.md

 ```

 This should generate several effect plots.
-To extract the differentially abundant points, use `extract-differences` and look at the `differentials` file by extracting it
+To extract the differentially abundant features, use `extract-differences` and look at the `differentials` file by extracting it

 ```
 qiime aldex2 extract-differences --i-table aldex_output/differentials.qza --o-differentials aldex_output/selex_significant_features --p-sig-threshold 0.1 --p-effect-threshold 0 --p-difference-threshold 0